 East-facing panels produce most power in the morning.
 On the other hand, West-facing panels produce most power in the evening.
-By combining East-facing and West-facing panels in one system, you can get high power output from early morning right through to late evening.
+By combining East-facing and West-facing panels in one system, you get high power output from early morning right through to late evening.
 This is ideal for people who work away from home during the day.
-These people generally need less power during the day while they’re away at work and much more power during the morning and evening while they’re at home.
+These people generally need less power during the day while they’re away at work and more power during the morning and evening while they’re at home.
 East-West arrays are ideal for meeting this pattern of electricity demand.
 For a similar reason, East-West arrays are very popular with Irish dairy farmers.
 This is because power-hungry milking equipment is mostly used in the morning and the evening.

 True, South-facing solar panels still produce about 16% more power than East-West panel systems.
 However, boosting the power of an East-West solar panels to match South-facing solar panels can cost very little.
 The benefit of a better generation profile is often well worth this small added cost.
 On top of this, you can increase “DC over-sizing” with East-West solar panels compared to South-facing solar panels.
 “DC over-sizing” means using more than 3kW of solar panels with a 3kW inverter.
 You can do this with an East-West system because the panels will never all be at maximum output at any one time.
 This way, DC over-sizing helps you get the maximum return for your investment by controlling inverter costs.